 The Ring Stick Up Cam ships with a power adapter of up to 6.8m (20ft), which can be run from an indoor socket, giving plenty of DIY options.
 Overall, this is a great choice for a low-maintenance system in which the installer isn’t afraid of running cable.

 Taking the weatherproof camera but providing extra options, the Ring Stick-Up is available as a Stick-Up Battery and Stick-Up Solar.
-These devices are actually the same; the solar panel is an accessory which tops the battery up.
+These devices are actually the same; the solar panel is an accessory that tops the battery up.
 The camera is also broadly similar to the Plug-in powered Stick Up camera, though it does lack the color night vision feature (presumably minimizing battery draw).

-For some, the advantage of wire-free installation will be avoiding a structural assault on their property, But for parents it might be useful to have a camera which can simply be moved around the garden, depending on how it’s being used.
+For some, the advantage of wire-free installation will be avoiding a structural assault on their property, But for parents it might be useful to have a camera that can simply be moved around the garden, depending on how it’s being used.

 The battery pops out of the bottom to be recharged, and Ring will gladly sell extra batteries, so you can maintain near-continuous coverage.
 But positioning in a high place will be problematic.